szabgab/perlmaven.com/sites/en/pages/simple-database-access-using-perl-dbi-and-sql.md

 only differ in the data we pass to them.
 We create an SQL statement using question marks (`?`) as place-holders instead of actual values.

-This call returns a <b>statement handle object</b> that we usually save in a variable called `$sth`.
+This call returns a **statement handle object** that we usually save in a variable called `$sth`.

-Then we call the `execute` method of the <b>statement handle</b> passing to it values that should be placed instead of the place-holders.
+Then we call the `execute` method of the **statement handle** passing to it values that should be placed instead of the place-holders.

 The third step is the really interesting one.
-In a <b>while loop</b> we fetch the results, row-by row.
+In a **while loop** we fetch the results, row-by row.
 For this we can use several methods:

 The `fetchrow_array` method will return the values of the next row in the result set as a list, that we can assign to an array.
 The order of the elements is as the order